Lomami red colobus

 The Lomami red colobus (Piliocolobus parmentieri) is a species of red colobus monkey from central Africa.
 Historically, it had been treated as a subspecies of the Central African red colobus (P. foai), but more recent taxonomies generally treat it as a separate species.

-The Lomani red colobus has a limited range in lowland tropical rainforest between the Lomani River and the Lualaba River in central Democratic Republic of the Congo.
+The Lomami red colobus has a limited range in lowland tropical rainforest between the Lomani River and the Lualaba River in central Democratic Republic of the Congo.
 Its range extends as far south as the Ruiki River and the Lutanga River.
 It eats leaves, fruit, flowers, buds and possibly seeds.
 Males weigh about 9 kg, and females weigh about 7.5 kg.